 Occupational Therapists are Experts in Adaptive Equipment and Home Modifications

-Occupational Therapists regularly offer adaptive equipment suggestions to their patients.
-Whether the individual is learning how to dress following a hip replacement or back surgery, or requires options to maintain safety in the bathroom, OTs are the go-to therapists to address these issues.
+Occupational therapists regularly offer adaptive equipment suggestions to their patients.
+Whether the individual is learning how to dress safely following a hip replacement or back surgery, or requires options to maintain safety in the bathroom, OTs are the go-to therapists to address these issues.

-Occupational Therapists can also provide home evaluations (via Home Health therapy or even during an inpatient rehabilitation stay) to address potential safety hazards inside and outside the home.
+Occupational therapists can also provide home evaluations (usually through home health therapy or even during an inpatient rehabilitation stay) to address potential safety hazards both inside and outside the home.
 They can offer advice regarding grab bar placements, ramps, kitchen equipment organization, and bathroom recommendations such as tub benches to help increase safety with bathing.
 Check out this helpful tub bench video by Equip Me OT.

 For more information on home modifications, be sure to check out our article, 7 Easy and Affordable Home Modifications, written by home modification specialist Maria Lindbergh, OTR/L.

 There is no occupational therapist currently working that hasn’t spent time consoling patients or caregivers on their current situation, no matter what age or population they work with.
 They offer families strong support under new circumstances and, with our traditionally holistic mindset, focus on an individual as a whole, rather than various functioning parts.